 Bedrock Compatibility, Take Two

-Due to issues surrounding DragonProxy, a rewrite was started.
-The goal of the rewrite was to support the Bedrock protocol more straightforwardly, making it easier to maintain and achieve feature parity.
+Due to the issues with the earlier attempt at a Bedrock compatibility layer proxy, DragonProxy, another developer made an attempt to rewrite it.
+The goal of the rewrite was to support the Bedrock protocol in a more straightforward manner, making it easier to maintain and achieve feature parity.
 This project started on the 10th of October 2018, led by Luukey.

-Almost a year later, another proxy project known as GeyserMC started.
-GeyserMC started on the 9th of July 2019 and was developed by RednedEpic.
+Almost a year later, another proxy project known as GeyserMC started on the 9th of July 2019, led by RednedEpic.
 The project eventually went on to absorb DragonProxy and became the community standard for Bedrock compatibility proxies.
-While it works very well, there are still some minor issues due to the way Bedrock and Java behave differently.
+While it works very well, there are still some minor issues due to the way Bedrock and Java Edition behave differently.

 Official Obfuscation Mappings

-In an attempt to make modding easier, Mojang announced on the 4th of September 2019 that they would be releasing official obfuscation mappings alongside Minecraft releases from now on.
-This release allows modders to know what each part of the Minecraft codebase does.
+To make modding easier, Mojang announced on the 4th of September 2019 that they would be releasing official obfuscation mappings alongside Minecraft releases from now on.
+This release gave modders a better understanding about what Mojang intended various parts of the code to do.
 However, due to unclear legal terms surrounding the releases, this is currently only useful for personal use or reference purposes.
 Releasing a project that uses these mappings is in a legal grey area.
 In theory, once all legal issues are resolved, projects such as Yarn (Fabric) and MCP (Forge) would no longer need to create their own mappings.

 Revised Commercial Usage Guidelines